MobiZO: Enabling Efficient LLM Fine-Tuning at the Edge via Inference Engines: Experiment Setup

+We evaluate the performance of the TinyLlama-1.1B model on six tasks from the GLUE dataset \cite{wang2019glue}: sentiment analysis (SST2), paraphrase (MRPC and QQP), and natural language inference (QNLI, RTE, and WNLI).
 For the larger Llama2-7B model, evaluations were performed on two tasks from the GLUE dataset: SST2 and RTE.
-Additionally, the model was tested on six tasks from the SuperGLUE dataset \cite{wang2020superglue}, categorized as follows: text classification (BoolQ, WSC, WIC, and MultiRC), multiple-choice (COPA), and question-and-answering (SQuAD).
-We include one additional multiple-choice task from WinoGrande \cite{sakaguchi2021winogrande} dataset.
+Additionally, the model was tested on six tasks from the SuperGLUE dataset \cite{wang2020superglue}, categorized as follows: text classification (BoolQ, WSC, WIC, and MultiRC), and multiple-choice (COPA).
+We include three additional multiple-choice tasks from the WinoGrande \cite{sakaguchi2021winogrande}, ARC-Easy, and ARC-Challenge \cite{clark2018arc} datasets.
 For question-and-answering tasks, we utilize the F1 score as a metric, while accuracy metrics are used for the rest.

-We achieve text classification, multiple-choice and question-and-answering tasks through next-word prediction, adopting the same prompt template from MeZO \cite{malladi2023finetuning} and PromptSource\cite{bach2022promptsource}, as shown in Table \ref{tab:template}.
-We compute the loss value of prediction over the entire vocabulary space instead of only the vocabulary space of the ground true.
+All datasets used in this work are in English.